Chapter 4: Quantitative Verification

 The Sean Ellis Test (Product-Market Fit)

 Sean Ellis, who coined "growth hacking," created the most widely-used measure of product-market fit.
-It's one question:
+It's one question that has been validated across thousands of startups and consistently predicts which products will achieve sustainable growth.

 The Question